laurapm/eco-smart-pot/database/schema_design/README.md

 The device stores each Ecø device information.
 That means knowing which plant it is tracking or the latest software update being installed.
-This last piece of information allows to notificate the owner of the device to receive and install the latest firmware update:
+This last piece of information allows to notify the owner of the device to receive and install the latest firmware update:

 ```json